gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/Inspecting_the_fastqs.md

 sidebar_position: 3
 ---

-# What's in the fastq files?
+# Step 1: What's in the fastq files?

 ### Using UNIX to inspect the fastqs